-The Royal Tour features three Royal Palaces and it’s a great opportunity to learn about London and the Royal Family’s history, and also to spot important landmarks such as: Covent Garden, Trafalgar Square, Big Ben and the Houses of Parliament.
+The Royal Tour features three Royal Palaces and it’s a great opportunity to learn about London and the Royal Family’s history, and also to spot important landmarks such as: Covent Garden, the Buckingham Palace, Trafalgar Square, Big Ben and the Houses of Parliament.

 There are other companies that provide free walking tours and you can even combine those two tours in only one day.

 Tours are in English and Spanish in general, without any cost, but tips are highly recommended and appreciated.